 With our project for Larvol, the challenge was helping the company move away from their traditional Waterfall methodology to Agile.
 We use complexity based explanations as part of story writing in Velocity Based Agile, and let historical performance dictate future progress.
 Unlike SCRUM, the scope of any particular iteration isn’t locked and using a tool like our partner Pivotal Tracker allows everyone to instantly see the impact of changes to scope or story order has on the timeline.

-We focused on their concept of “if it can be measured, if it can be managed” and helped them understand the importance of estimating, measuring, and tracking their project stories.
-This led to a solid understanding on the management level, with success shown through measured performance.
+We focused on their concept of “if it can be measured it can be managed” and helped them understand the importance of estimating, measuring, and tracking their project stories.
+This led to a solid understanding of the management level, with success shown through measured performance.